jfrog/jfrog-vscode-extension/README.md

 about the status of their code by continuously scanning it locally with [JFrog Xray](https://jfrog.com/xray/).

 ### What security capabilities do we provide?
+####  Basic
-#### 📦 Software Composition Analysis (SCA)
+##### 📦 Software Composition Analysis (SCA)
 - Scan project dependencies for security issues
 - Access enriched CVE data provided by the JFrog Security Research team.

 Learn more about enriched CVEs in the [JFrog Security CVE Research and Enrichment](https://www.jfrog.com/confluence/display/JFROG/JFrog+Security+CVE+Research+and+Enrichment) documentation.

+####  Advanced
+*Requires Xray version 3.66.5 or above and Enterprise X / Enterprise+ subscription with Advanced DevSecOps.*

+##### 🔍 Contextual Analysis
+[Contextual Analysis](#contextual-analysis), understand the applicability of CVEs in your application and utilize JFrog Security scanners to analyze the way you use 3rd party packages in your projects.
+Automatically validate some high-impact vulnerabilities, such as vulnerabilities that have prerequisites for exploitations, and reduce false positives and vulnerability noise with smart CVE analysis.

+To learn more, see [here](https://www.jfrog.com/confluence/display/JFROG/Vulnerability+Contextual+Analysis).

-#### 🏗️ Infrastructure as Code (IaC) Scanning
+##### 🏗️ Infrastructure as Code (IaC) Scanning
 - Analyze Infrastructure as Code (IaC) files, such as Terraform, to identify security vulnerabilities and misconfigurations before deploying your cloud infrastructure.
 - Get actionable insights and recommendations for securing your IaC configurations.

-#### 🔐 Secrets Scanning
+##### 🔐 Secrets Scanning
 Detect and prevent the inclusion of sensitive information, such as credentials and API keys, in your codebase.

-#### 🔍 Advanced Scans
-*Requires Xray version 3.66.5 or above and Enterprise X / Enterprise+ subscription with Advanced DevSecOps.*

-With advanced [**Contextual Analysis**](#contextual-analysis), understand the applicability of CVEs in your application and utilize JFrog Security scanners to analyze the way you use 3rd party packages in your projects.
-Automatically validate some high-impact vulnerabilities, such as vulnerabilities that have prerequisites for exploitations, and reduce false positives and vulnerability noise with smart CVE analysis.

-To learn more, see [here](https://www.jfrog.com/confluence/display/JFROG/Vulnerability+Contextual+Analysis).

 #### 🛡️ Supported Packages
 | Features                                             | [Go](#go-projects) | [Maven](#maven-projects) | [npm](#npm-projects) | [Yarn v1](#yarn-v1-projects) | [Pypi](#pypi-projects) | [.NET](#net-projects) |